All Episodes

 I'm talking about a Democrat side now with the drive-by media.

-Why is it that Obama gets his expertise questioned and Hillary doesn't, even though Hillary has no plan.
+Why is it that Obama gets his expertise questioned and Hillary doesn't, even though Hillary has no plan?

-Again, no plan, but nobody questions her expertise.
+He got no plan, but nobody questions her expertise.

-Her expertise ought to be questioned because the plan she proposed was totally exposed, and it went down to a screaming defeat and was a seminal factor in the Democrats losing the House of Representatives in 1994.
+Her expertise ought to be questioned because the plan she proposed was totally exposed and it went down to a screaming defeat and was a seminal factor in the Democrats losing the House of Representatives in 1994.

-Maybe update it for a few things.
+It's maybe update it for a few things.

 What's that got to do with it?